-- Quality improvement is a great way to obtain CME credits. - Earn up to 5 Mainpro+® credits using a Linking Learning to Practice exercise to document how this tool has affected your practice. - Earn Mainpro+® credits by taking the new e-course on managing viral infections during the pandemic. - Measurement indicators can be found in Version 1.0 of The Cold Standard.
+- Quality improvement is a great way to obtain CME credits. - Earn up to 5 Mainpro+® credits using a Linking Learning to Practice exercise to document how this tool has affected your practice. - Measurement indicators can be found in Version 1.0 of The Cold Standard.